-Alexander has performed extensively at home and abroad with many distinguised companies.
+Alexander has performed extensively at home and abroad with many distinguished companies.
 These include The Royal Opera House, Covent Garden; English National Opera; Grange Park Opera; Carl Rosa Opera.
-In Europe, he has worked in Holland for The Netherlands Opera and Nationale Reisopera, in France with Opera de Nancy and in Norway with Den Norske Opera.
-In 2008 Alexander played Fenton (Falstaff), on tour for The Opera Project, and Pasek (The Cunning Little Vixen), at The Longborough Festival.
+In Europe, Alexander has worked in Holland for The Netherlands Opera and Nationale Reisopera, in France with Opera de Lorraine and in Norway with Den Norske Opera.
+Key roles include Rodolfo, Cassio, Lensky, Tamino and Fenton.

-In April 2012 Alexander made his London recital debut with Schubert’s Winterreise in Hall One, King's Place with the pianist Jamie Thompson.
+Alexander is also a keen recitalist.
+In 2012 he made his London debut with Schubert’s Winterreise at Kings Place, collaborating with pianist Jamie Thompson.

 A passion for sport, in particular for tennis, has led Alexander to sing at many grand sporting arenas and for many great sporting legends.
 From tennis to squash and even running races, he has now set up a dedicated platform that combines opera with sport - Opera4Sport (www.opera4sport.com) He has performed at The Royal Albert Hall for the ATP Champions Tour, The Liverpool Tennis Tournament, as well as The Canary Wharf Squash Classic and The Lakeland 100.